linea-it/pz-compute/doc/dp2/dp2_stage1_train_instructions_clipped.md

-These settings are intentionally based on the existing DP2 GAaP baseline model pickle, `model_dp2_v3p1_fzboost_baseline_gold.pickle`, while changing the training photometry to DP2 PSF magnitudes.
+These settings are intentionally based on the existing DP2 GAaP baseline model pickle, `model_dp2_v3p1_fzboost_baseline_gold.pickle`, while changing the training photometry to the clipped RTN-124 DP2 PSF training set.

 - `zmin: 0.0` and `zmax: 6.0`: define the redshift grid for the model.
 Use the same interval used by `model_dp2_v3p1_fzboost_baseline_gold.pickle` if the goal is a comparable replacement model.
 - `nzbins: 301`: keeps the standard RAIL output grid resolution used by this repository.
-- `nondetect_val: 99.0`: matches the DP2 magnitude sentinel for non-detections.
+- `nondetect_val: .nan`: matches the clipped training file, where missing PSF magnitudes are represented as `NaN`.
+FlexZBoost replaces these values with band magnitude limits during training.
-- `redshift_col: z`: the spectroscopic reference export stores redshift in the `z` column.
+- `redshift_col: redshift`: the clipped RTN-124 parquet stores redshift in the `redshift` column.
 - `retrain_full: true`, `trainfrac: 0.75`, `bump*`, and `sharp*`: use the full FlexZBoost calibration procedure.
 The model first uses a validation split to select `bump_threshold` and `sharpen_alpha`, then retrains on the full dataset.